 Any other questions that you’d like listed here?
 Leave them in the comments below and I’ll try to add them.

-This type of service isn’t for everybody, I realize.
-You shouldn’t try traveling as an air courier if it makes you feel uncomfortable.
+Being an air courier isn’t for everybody, I realize.
+You shouldn’t try this type of travel hack if it makes you feel uncomfortable.

-However, if you’re the backpacker type who never uses their checked luggage and would love to make some extra cash on their international flights, this is for you.
+However, if you’re thetype who never uses their checked luggage and would love to make some extra cash on their international flights, this is for you.

 BONUS: Airmule has agreed to give a bonus of 10% to you if you use the code TCC10 when you list your trip on Airmule.
 That means that instead of earning $300 for two pieces of luggage, they’ll give you $330.
 It’s like free money!